rgaidot/faux/README.md

 **free advice**

-You usually write a `tranform` like this:
+You usually write a `transform` like this:

     transform: function (params) {
       jQuery.extend(params, {